 Barbados is home to some of the world’s most beautiful beaches.
 Soft, white sand and crystal clear turquoise water makes a breathtaking backdrop to the day’s activities.
 Elegant Hotels has prime beachfront properties to suit your personal style.
-From private beach dining to exciting complimentary water sports, we offer dreamy seaside backdrops for your holiday fun.
+From private beach dining to exciting complimentary water sports, we offer dreamy seaside backdrops for your holiday fun at this South Beach resort in Barbados.

 Travel deep into the earth and witness stunning natural beauty.
 A guided tram tour will take you into the beautifully crystallized limestone caverns of Harrison’s Cave located in the central uplands of the island.
 The cave’s towering columns, crystal clear pools of water and flowing streams will ignite your imagination as you visit one of the island’s most spectacular natural wonders.